metaplex-foundation/js/README.md

 }>
 ```

-Additionally, The SDK may sometimes return a `Metadata` instead of an `Nft` object.
+Additionally, the SDK may sometimes return a `Metadata` instead of an `Nft` object.
 The `Metadata` model contains the same data as the `Nft` model but it excludes the following properties: `json`, `mint` and `edition`.
 This is because they are not always needed and/or can be expensive to load.
 Therefore, the SDK uses the following rule of thumb:
 - If you're only fetching one NFT — e.g. by using `findByMint` — then you will receive an `Nft` object containing these properties.
 - If you're fetching multiple NFTs — e.g. by using `findAllByMintLint` — then you will receive an array of `Metadata` that do not contain these properties.